c-sanders/ScaleAndSetSize/README.md

 				  )' \
 		 --batch "(gimp-quit 1)"

-> A quick note about the syntax of this command.
+> A quick note about the syntax of these two commands.
 >
 > The arguments to a batch sub-command should be placed within the batch sub-command's parentheses.
 These arguments seem to get passed directly to
 > GIMP, therefore they should not contain any shell special or control characters.
 For example, if the arguments contained one or more instances of the "\\"